Otto von Habsburg: World War II

 I absolutely reject [Nazi] Fascism for Austria ...
 This un-Austrian movement promises everything to everyone, but really intends the most ruthless subjugation of the Austrian people ...
-The people of Austria will never tolerate that our beautiful fatherland should become an exploited colony, and that the Austrian should become a man of second category.
+The people of Austria will never tolerate that our beautiful fatherland should become an exploited colony, and that the Austrian should become a second-class citizen.

 He strongly opposed the Anschluss, and in 1938 requested Austrian Chancellor Kurt Schuschnigg to resist Nazi Germany.
 He supported international intervention and offered to return from exile to take over the reins of government to repel the Nazis.
 According to Gerald Warner, "Austrian Jews were among the strongest supporters of a Habsburg restoration, since they believed the dynasty would give the nation sufficient resolve to stand up to the Third Reich".

 Following the German annexation of Austria, Otto was sentenced to death by the Nazi regime; Rudolf Hess ordered that Otto was to be executed immediately if caught.
 As ordered by Adolf Hitler, his personal property and that of the House of Habsburg were confiscated.
 It was not returned after the war.
 The so-called "Habsburg Law", which had previously been repealed, was reintroduced by the Nazis.
 Otto's supporters, the leaders of the Austrian legitimist movement, were arrested by the Nazis and largely executed (Stefan Zweig's novella The Royal Game is based on these events).
 Otto's cousins Max, Duke of Hohenberg, and Prince Ernst of Hohenberg were arrested in Vienna by the Gestapo and sent to Dachau concentration camp where they remained throughout Nazi rule.
 Otto was involved in helping around 15,000 Austrians, including thousands of Austrian Jews, flee the country at the beginning of the Second World War.

 After the German invasion of France in 1940, the family left the French capital and fled to Portugal.
-On 12 June the Portuguese ruler António Salazar issued instructions to the Portuguese consulates in France to provide Infanta Maria Antónia of Portugal with Portuguese passports which would allow visas for her daughter Empress Zita and grandson Otto without violating Portuguese neutrality.
+On 12 June, the Portuguese ruler António Salazar issued instructions to the Portuguese consulates in France to provide Infanta Maria Antónia of Portugal with Portuguese passports which would allow visas for her daughter Empress Zita and grandson Otto without violating Portuguese neutrality.
 The family resided in Cascais during their exodus.
 When the German authorities pressed Salazar for Otto's extradition from Portugal, Salazar offered to protect Otto, but asked him as a friend to leave the country.
 Otto left, and lived from 1940 to 1944 in Washington, D.C.
 In 1941, Hitler personally revoked the citizenship of Otto, his mother and his siblings, and the imperial-royal family found themselves stateless.